Meta facebook tracking pixel

 • At times when your appetite is not good, rely on foods you really like.

-Treatment side effects can also cause weight loss or gain.
-This may affect the way you feel about your appearance and your body image.
+Treatment side effects can cause weight loss or gain.
+This may affect the way you feel about your appearance.
 A poor body image may cause you to feel self-conscious and anxious.
 It’s important to keep the following in mind:

 Your feelings about body image, weight and physical changes are valid.
 Creating a safe space to explore how you are adjusting can provide relief.